RyN21/scrolls/README.md

 * Books will have different threads for users to talk to each other about the book
 * Users can create book clubs
   - they can invite friends
+  - they can chat
-  - they can chat and write comments
+  - they can write comments

 ### Tech Stack